RotherOSS/doc-otobo-installation/content/updating-docker.rst

     Before upgrading, please check if your installed packages are available for the new version

 For OTOBO 11.0, the following packages are being migrated automatically to the framework.
-This means that no separate packe is necessary and they will be part of OTOBO by default.
+This means that no separate package is necessary and they will be part of OTOBO by default.

     - Ayte-CustomTranslations
     - ExtendedCDBInfoTile